core-code/MiscApps/README.md

 LayoutTest
 Source code for verifying whether a large number of dynamic strings in numerous translations fit their given text fields.

+WindowTiler
+When launched, tiles all windows of the frontmost app to cover the screen equally.
+Must use external mechanism to launch with hotkey.